-Even better, Mailchimp integrates with Podia so your emails and storefront can work hand-in-hand.
+Even better, Mailchimp integrates with Podia so your emails and website can work hand-in-hand.

-(No storefront just yet?
+(No website with product pages just yet?
 Then try out Podia’s 14-day free trial to see how it can simplify your business even further.)

 If none of Mailchimp’s plans are quite what you’re looking for, Constant Contact’s two plans may prove an easier decision to make.